top of page

 Changing the Interaction at the Surface

 If the surface requires cutting, fracturing, or profiling, you introduce hardness and edge geometry into the stream.
+That means abrasive media.

 Hybrid Approach: Abrasive + Dry Ice